-The idea began after attending a “Forget Me Not” study day, which highlighted gaps in emotional support for families.
-Inspired, Sara collaborated with music therapist Alice [name] to integrate heartbeat recordings into therapeutic music.
+The idea began after Sara spoke to families who needed emotional support during difficult pregnancies.
+Inspired, Sara collaborated with music therapist Alice Nicholls to integrate heartbeat recordings into therapeutic music chosen by the family.
 These recordings, captured using Sonicaid® Fetal Dopplers, are not used for clinical diagnosis but for bonding and memory-making.

 One recent case involved a mother who tragically lost her baby shortly after birth.
 Thanks to Sara’s foresight, the baby’s heartbeat had been recorded days earlier, which meant the sound could later be embedded into a teddy bear for the baby’s sibling, and into a piece of music played at the funeral—offering the family a lasting, meaningful connection.